andreslill/mosquito-season-suitability/README.md

 ## Confirmed distribution in Europe

-ECDC surveillance ([June 2025](https://www.ecdc.europa.eu/en/publications-data/aedes-aegypti-current-known-distribution-june-2025)) confirms that within the EU *Ae. aegypti* is established only in Cyprus (Simonin 2025) and on the island of Madeira (Portugal), despite climate suitability extending across parts of mainland southern Europe.
+ECDC surveillance ([June 2025](https://www.ecdc.europa.eu/en/publications-data/aedes-aegypti-current-known-distribution-june-2025)) confirms that within the EU, *Ae. aegypti* is established only in Cyprus (Simonin 2025) and on the island of Madeira (Portugal), despite climate suitability extending across parts of mainland southern Europe.
 Both locations fall below 500,000 population but are included as special interest cities with full suitability scores.

 *Ae. albopictus*, by contrast, is established in 369 regions across countries within the EU, including Germany ([ECDC, June 2025](https://www.ecdc.europa.eu/en/publications-data/aedes-albopictus-current-known-distribution-june-2025)), consistent with the broader suitability windows modelled here.
 The year 2025 marked an unprecedented level of arboviral circulation in Europe, with locally acquired